 - Your crime was a one-time thing, or

-Police misconduct – including entrapment, coerced confession and illegal search and seizure – will usually be an offense to the underlying crime.
+Police misconduct – including entrapment, coerced confession and illegal search and seizure – will usually be a defense to the underlying crime.

-But if the police engaged in misconduct to uncover evidence of one of the aggravating circumstances that leads to special offender status, you may have a defense to the increased sentencing.
+If the police engaged in misconduct to uncover evidence of one of the aggravating circumstances that leads to special offender status, you may have a defense to the increased sentencing though not the underlying crime.

 Legal references: